Cambodian Wood Characteristics and Statue Care

 -

 Avoid moisture and liquid cleaners.
 As these statues are hand-carved from natural wood, exposure to water can cause swelling, warping, or cracking over time.
+Harsh chemicals or solvents should never be used, as they can damage the wood’s surface and natural finish.

 -

 Dust gently with a soft, dry cloth.
 Regular dry wiping helps maintain the surface and keeps the wood smooth without stripping its natural oils.
+For statues kept in spaces with moderate temperatures, gentle dusting is the most suitable method of maintenance.

 -